nyx-project/vyhub-documentation/docs/dev/game_clients.md

 > `PATCH /packet/reward/applied/<applied_reward_id>; {executed_on: [<server_id>]}`

 - If the request succeeds, the id can be removed from the queue.
+But make sure that the reward does not get executed again in the time between removing it from the queue and refreshing the rewards that should be executed.
-If not, it should be tried again in the next round.
+- If it fails with a response code that is not 4xx, it should be tried again in the next round.

 #### Calling the function that executed the rewards
 After creating the function above, it also needs to be called.